mohlman3/drag-menu/README.md

 1. Include jQuery and jQuery UI.
 2. Include the "ui-touch-punch" library (included in this repository).
 3. Add a menu element to your page behind the main content.
-4. Add a handle that the user will add to drag the menu out.
+4. Add a handle that the user will drag to pull the menu out.
 5. Initialize the plugin using the following call:

 		jQuery("#menu-id").dragMenu("#drag-handle-id", "#content-element-id");